v3rbalgit/sptf2tdl/README.md

 # sptf2tdl
 A simple script to port Spotify playlists to TIDAL.
 It saves a lot of time especially for larger playlists.
-It is not perfect, but it works well for 95% of songs.
+It is not perfect, but it works well for 95% of songs including classical.

 ### How to run